Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{top-and-go} traffic waves (also referred to as wide moving jams or traffic oscillations) are a common form of traffic congestion on freeways.
-Such a freeway traffic pattern forces vehicles to repeatedly accelerate and decelerate, resulting in reduced traffic efficiency, longer travel times \cite{Yildirimoglu2013,Zhang2017c}, higher fuel consumption and emissions \cite{Li2020,Jiang2025}, and an increased risk of traffic accidents \cite{Wang2009,Wang2024}.
-Even worse, such stop-and-go structures can propagate and sustain themselves over tens of kilometers under sufficiently high traffic demand, which further exacerbates their negative impacts.
+\IEEEPARstart{S}{top-and-go} traffic waves (also referred to as wide moving jams or traffic oscillations) are a common form of freeway congestion.
+Such traffic patterns force vehicles to repeatedly accelerate and decelerate, resulting in reduced traffic efficiency, longer travel times \cite{Yildirimoglu2013,Zhang2017c}, increased fuel consumption and emissions \cite{Li2020,Jiang2025}, and a higher risk of traffic accidents \cite{Wang2009,Wang2024}.
+Even worse, under sufficiently high traffic demand, stop-and-go waves can propagate and sustain themselves over tens of kilometers, further amplifying their adverse impacts.

-Amongst the freeway traffic management strategies, jam-absorption driving (JAD), in which a dedicated vehicle performs ``slow-in" and ``fast-out" maneuvers before being captured by a stop-and-go wave, has been proposed as a potential method for preventing the propagation of such waves \cite{Beaty1998,Beaty2013}.
-Early studies focused on theoretical questions: Can JAD suppress stop-and-go waves?
-And will secondary waves be triggered?
-Initial analyses, based on the Kinematic Wave Theory and the Fundamental Diagram, concluded that JAD is effective \cite{JAD2013}.
-Microscopic models such as the Helly car-following model and the Intelligent Driver Model were used to trace vehicle dynamics more explicitly \cite{JAD2015,JAD2020b}, though their conclusions rely on strong model assumptions.
-From 2017 onward, more practical, implementation-oriented JAD strategies have been proposed \cite{JAD2017}.
-Core tasks include determining when to activate and deactivate a JAD vehicle and selecting the appropriate vehicle.
-The following works have incorporated wave propagation prediction \cite{JAD2017}, influential subspace concepts \cite{Jerath2015}, capacity-drop considerations \cite{JAD2021b}, multiple-wave suppression \cite{JAD2024b}, and traffic efficiency and safety optimization \cite{JAD2020,JAD2021,JAD2021b}.
-Simulation is typically employed to demonstrate how JAD vehicles can effectively increase flow and suppress waves.
-For a more detailed introduction and discussion of recent JAD progress, one may refer to our latest review article \cite{He2025}.
+Among freeway traffic management strategies, jam-absorption driving (JAD), in which a dedicated vehicle performs ``slow-in'' and ``fast-out'' maneuvers before being captured by a stop-and-go wave, has been proposed as a promising approach for preventing the propagation of such waves \cite{Beaty1998,Beaty2013}.
+Early studies focused primarily on fundamental theoretical questions: Can JAD suppress stop-and-go waves?
+Will it trigger secondary waves?
+Initial analyses based on Kinematic Wave Theory and the Fundamental Diagram suggested that JAD can effectively suppress wave propagation \cite{JAD2013}.
+Microscopic traffic flow models, such as the Helly car-following model and the Intelligent Driver Model, were subsequently employed to capture vehicle dynamics more explicitly \cite{JAD2015,JAD2020b}, although their conclusions relied on relatively strong modeling assumptions.
+Since 2017, research has gradually shifted toward more practical and implementation-oriented JAD strategies \cite{JAD2017}.
+Key issues include determining when to activate and deactivate a JAD vehicle and identifying the most suitable vehicle for intervention.
+To address these challenges, existing studies have incorporated wave propagation prediction \cite{JAD2017}, influential subspace concepts \cite{Jerath2015}, capacity-drop considerations \cite{JAD2021b}, multiple-wave suppression \cite{JAD2024b}, and traffic efficiency and safety optimization \cite{JAD2020,JAD2021,JAD2021b}.
+Simulations are typically used to demonstrate the effectiveness of JAD in improving traffic flow and suppressing stop-and-go waves.
+For a more comprehensive review of recent developments in JAD, one may refer to our latest review article \cite{He2025}.